Waverly Station Renewal, United Kingdom

 Facilities

-The station provides free parking up to 20 minutes for cycles and cars after which it is charged.
-Parking can also be booked online for short and long stay.
+The station provides free parking up to 20 minutes for cycles and cars.
+Drivers will be charged for longer periods.
+Parking can also be booked online for short and long-term stays.

 A lift is available from the foot bridge to the main concourse and platforms 1, 8, 9, 10, 11 and 20.

-The renewal programme will involve replacement of 17,000 panels with transparent and strengthened glass to provide natural lighting across the concourse and station platforms.
-A new entrance will be created at the New Market Street to improve station accessibility.
+The renewal programme involved replacement of 17,000 panels with transparent and strengthened glass to provide natural lighting across the concourse and station platforms.
+A new entrance was created at the New Market Street to improve station accessibility.

-Exterior of the main station building and the concourse will be refurbished to improve passenger facilities.
-Platforms 8 and 9 will be upgraded and will have new furniture and canopies.
+The exterior of the main station building and the concourse was refurbished to improve passenger facilities.
+Platforms 8 and 9 were upgraded with new furniture and canopies.

-The project will also witness repair and repaint of the original Victorian ironworks and permanent removal of unused station furniture, buildings and high-level walkways.
+The project also witnessed repair and repaint of the original Victorian ironworks, as well as the permanent removal of unused station furniture, buildings and high-level walkways.